Herman op den Graeff: Early years

 In 1605, Herman op den Graeff removed to Kempen where he met and married Greitgen Pletjes (or Greitje Pletjes) on 6 August 1605.
+She was the daughter of Andreas Driessen Pletjes and Adelheid Goebels.
 In 1609 the family moved to Krefeld.

 Krefeld Mennonite Church

 Op den Graeff windows

-Un Krefeld, Op den Graeff became a lay preacher and leader of the Mennonite community.
+In Krefeld, Op den Graeff became a lay preacher and leader of the Mennonite community.
 In 1630, he had two stained glass windows (Op den Graeff windows) with paintings and religious aphorisms created for himself and his wife Greitgen (Greitje) Pletjes as a sign of his piety.
-The windows originally where located at Op den Graeffs house at Krefeld.
-During the 19th century the window where located at the Kaiser-Wilhelm Museum at Krefeld and were apparently transferred to the Linn Castle, also at Krefeld.
+The windows originally were located at Op den Graeffs house at Krefeld.
+During the 19th century the windows were located at the Kaiser-Wilhelm Museum at Krefeld and were apparently transferred to the Linn Castle, also at Krefeld.
 The windows were stolen from the Linn Castle during the chaos of the end of the Second World War and no longer correspond to the description given before the theft.
 The current window contains a depiction of the Virgin Mary, which would have been unthinkable for a Mennonite.
 At this point there was another saying, the text of which has been handed down.

 Images of the Op den Graeff windows: